virenpc/code_test/README.md

 This application provides two approaches for finding the word with the most occurrences of a given character in a statement:
 1. In-memory approach using Java 21.
 2. Using Apache Solr for more efficient search capabilities.
 Lucene (now Solr) offers a scalable way for such uses and should be used when we expect use cases and data to grow.
 I have used Lucene before and done performance benchmarking, conclusion was that its highly scalable and work very well for large data sets.

-## In-Memory Approach (Java 21)

-### Description

-The in-memory approach processes the input statement directly in Java to find the word with the most occurrences of the given character.
-In case of ties, it selects the longest word, and if there is still a tie, it selects the first occurrence.
+Solr uses inverted indexing, which stores a mapping from content to its locations in a database file.
+This allows Solr to quickly locate and retrieve documents containing specific terms, making search operations much faster than traditional methods that scan each document sequentially.

 ### Assumptions